geoserver/geoserver.github.io/_posts/2021-03-04-geoserver-2-19-rc-released.md

 or ``env`` parameters, even if the client would not be able to use the parameters natively.
 Each combination of parameters receives a different starting GetCapabilities request.

-A simlpe query parameter echoing can be setup for clients honoring query parameters in capabilities backlinks:
+A simple query parameter echoing can be setup for clients honoring query parameters in capabilities backlinks:

 ![Parameter echoing](/img/posts/2.19-RC/param_extract_echo.png)<br/>
 *Parameter extractor echoing*